abdullahgarcia/kubernetes-for-soc/soc_observability/README.md

 - network logs
 - third-party plugins/components logs

-Understanding which ones will be needed and the level of details for each is as important as understanding where will they be saved, how the SOC will confirm the logs are actually flowing correctly into the SIEM, etc.
+Understanding which logs will be needed and the level of details for each is as important as understanding where will they be saved, how the SOC will confirm the logs are actually flowing correctly into the SIEM, etc.